What is a Measure of Central Tendency?

 Learn how to calculate the median by hand, Excel, and R easily.

-3. Mode: The Most Popular Kid on the Block
+3. Mode: The Most Frequent Value

 Unlike the mean, there isn't a specific mathematical equation to calculate the mode.
 The mode is simply the value or values that occur most frequently in a dataset.
 To find the mode, you need to count the frequency of each unique value in the dataset and identify the one(s) with the highest frequency.